 During a diplomatic reception, he spots a beautiful young woman in the crowd and is immediately drawn to her.
 Unfortunately, she disappears before Kirk has a chance to meet her.
 On a trip to his family’s farm in Iowa, she appears.
 The two are then attacked by two unknown assailants, who do, however, share the same heritage as the woman: they are half-Klingon and half-Romulan.

-Meanwhile, all is not quit with Kirk’s old crew either.
-Following the events of Star Trek VI: The Undiscovered Country, the Klingon Empire is in disarray, and much of their weaponry has been making their way onto the black-market.
-Chekov and Uhura have spent six months working on refining their identities as arms-brokers as they pose as intermediaries in weapons trades.
+Meanwhile, all is not quiet with Kirk’s old crew either.
+Following the events of Star Trek VI: The Undiscovered Country, the Klingon Empire is in disarray, and much of its weaponry has been making its way onto the black market.
+Chekov and Uhura have spent six months working on refining their identities as arms brokers as they pose as intermediaries in weapons trades.
 Sulu is the Captain of the Excelsior, assigned to follow them and only become involved if it seems their lives are in immediate danger.
 Chekov and Sulu dispute what the definition of that is.

 Meanwhile, Spock and McCoy are working at Starfleet in much the same capacity as Kirk.
 Scotty’s whereabouts are unknown until he turns up as the Engineer aboard the vessel Teilani has secured to help in the defense of her planet: a decommissioned Enterprise.